app-net-interface/awi-catalyst-sdwan-operator/README.md

 - (if you use remote cluster) `make docker-push`,
 - `make deploy` to update image in cluster controller deployment.

-## Extending Kube-AWI
+## Extending catalyst-sdwan-operator

-Currently, the kube-awi project gathers the entire logic in the `main.go` file which is an entry point for the k8s operator.
+Currently, the catalyst-sdwan-operator project gathers the entire logic in the `main.go` file which is an entry point for the k8s operator.
 This file instantiates k8s operator manager, initializes kube awi client, registers existing reconcilers and runs syncing goroutine.

-To make kube-awi more opened for other possible controllers, the main file requires some design decisions over how different controllers should be implemented.
+To make catalyst-sdwan-operator more opened for other possible controllers, the main file requires some design decisions over how different controllers should be implemented.

-1. The kube-awi embeds all 3 GRPC interfaces (connection, app connection and cloud clients) into single client with a configurable address.
+1. The catalyst-sdwan-operator embeds all 3 GRPC interfaces (connection, app connection and cloud clients) into single client with a configurable address.
 It means that current implementation prevents user from specifying a different address for cloud interface responsible for obtaining information about existing subnets etc. and for connection/app connection